bgaze/laravel-crud/doc/usage.md

 Each CRUD theme is available as a dedicated command.
 Please call any CRUD command with the `-h` switch to see a complete description of it's arguments and options.

+The commands triggers a wizard to assist you, but any step of the generation process can also be set directly using options.
+Please see [CRUD command options](crud-options.md) for more details.

+A very good way to work is to first focus on your application database shema by preparing all your application Models as CRUD commands.
+Then you just need to run prepared commands to get a working base application.

 ## Generation process

 The only mandatory argument for CRUD commands is the FullName of the model.